 Nobody wants to worry about extra security issues–especially around remote access to a business network.
-That's why yesterday's headlines about Remote Desktop Protocol (RDP) were troubling:
+That's why recent issues with Remote Desktop Protocol (RDP) are so troubling.

-Clearly, the possibility of a "reverse RDP attack" is worrisome.
-These remote desktop vulnerabilities can't be ignored.
+Remote desktop vulnerabilities like this can't be ignored.
 Since RDP powers the most common ways for remotely connecting to other computers–inside and between networks–any flaws in the protocol have to be taken extremely seriously.

 Thousands of businesses of all sizes could have points of vulnerability through RDP, especially if you’re working with older operating systems.
 Thankfully, there are a few simple ways RDP users can address the issues and protect their networks with secure remote desktop solutions.

-1. A malefactor could attack an IT member that connects to an infected work station inside the corporate network, thus gaining higher permission levels and greater access to the network systems.
+- A malefactor could attack an IT member that connects to an infected workstation inside the corporate network, thus gaining higher permission levels and greater access to the network systems.

-3. If blue security research teams installed organizational honeypots to attack red teams that try to connect to them through the RDP protocol. - ThreatPost
+- If blue security research teams installed organizational honeypots to attack red teams that try to connect to them through the RDP protocol.

 Check Point researchers described one scenario like this: "A malicious RDP server can transparently drop arbitrary files to arbitrary file locations on the client's computer.
 For example, we can drop malicious scripts to the client's startup folder, and after a reboot, they will be executed on his computer, giving us full control.”